-The table below shows CO_2 emissions and water consumption for fiscal 2018 at major production sites worldwide.
-In fiscal 2019 we started taking action to contribute to a low-carbon, sustainable society as part of our business strategy by incorporating these global reduction targets into the Group's Mid-Term Management Plan.
+The GS Yuasa Group is committed to working on reduction of CO2 emissions and water consumption in production activities worldwide.

+We are promoting initiatives that contribute to a low-carbon, sustainable society as part of our business strategy by incorporating these global reduction targets in the Group's Mid-Term Management Plan.

-■ CO2 Emissions by country (Unit: tCO2)
+■ CO2 emissions and water consumption by country(FY 2019)